Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day3/README.md

 # What am I working on?

-Currently, I am fixing bugs in the firing of the bullets.
+I am fixing bugs in the firing of the bullets.
 Moreover, I am also working on movement of the enemy spaceship and then its ability to shoot too!
 After I am done with those three activities, I would be developing collision detection.